Niki Mäenpää: Bristol City

 On 1 August 2018, Mäenpää signed for EFL Championship club Bristol City.
 On 4 August 2018, he made his debut in a match against Nottingham Forest.
 On 21 May 2019, it was announced an option to extend his contract was triggered and he would be remaining with The Robins for the 2019–20 season.

 Stoke City

 Mäenpää signed a short-term contract with Stoke City on 27 November 2020 to act as cover for Josef Bursik following injuries to Adam Davies and Angus Gunn.
 However he suffered an injury himself in his first training session and Stoke brought in Andy Lonergan.

 Venezia

 On 15 February 2021, Mäenpää joined Italian Serie B club Venezia until the end of the 2020–21 season, with an option for the 2021–22 season.
 In June 2021 it was announced that he had signed a two-year contract to remain at the club until the end of June 2023.

+On 14 May 2022, in a Serie A match against AS Roma at Stadio Olimpico, Mäenpää had a man-of-the-match performance with a record-number of 16 saved shots (8 of which came from inside the box).
+The match ultimately ended in a 1–1 draw, after Venezia's Sofian Kiyine had been sent off with a red card on the 32nd minute.

+HJK

+On 4 August 2023, after playing professional football abroad for 20 years, Mäenpää returned to Finland and signed with his former club HJK Helsinki on a deal for the rest of the 2023 season.
+A couple of weeks later, Mäenpää had made his debuts in the Europa League and in the Finnish premier division Veikkausliiga, at the age of 38.

+On 23 May 2024, Mäenpää signed a new deal with HJK for the rest of the 2024 season.
+On 22 October it was announced that Mäenpää would leave HJK at the end of October after the expiration of his contract.

+Athens Kallithea

+On 7 February 2025, Mäenpää signed with Athens Kallithea in Super League Greece.